studymonster0/GCLNet/README.md

 # GCLNet
-The code in this toolbox implements the "Graph-based context learning network for infrared small target detection."
 More detailed information is provided below.

 ## Requirements
 * Python 3.7